RakhithJK/dbeaver-cloudbeaver-wiki/OpenID.md

 | [depends on provider]                        | IDP auth endpoint URL        |
 | [depends on provider]                        | IDP token endpoint URL       |

-See Azure AD configuration as an example of OpenID provider
+See [[Azure AD configuration|Azure-AD-authentication]] as an example of OpenID provider

 **Testing OpenID authentication**